Skip to main content

 The practical effect of this legal framework is a tiered system of compliance.
 Very small businesses (fewer than 15 employees) are exempt from federal ADA and GINA requirements for their wellness programs.

-Small to mid-sized businesses (15 or more employees) must comply with the ADA and GINA, and if their wellness program is part of a group or provides medical care, they must also comply with HIPAA, the ACA, and ERISA.
+Small to mid-sized businesses (15 or more employees) must comply with the ADA and GINA, and if their wellness program is part of a group health plan or provides medical care, they must also comply with HIPAA, the ACA, and ERISA.
 Large corporations, which are more likely to offer sophisticated, outcome-based wellness programs integrated with their group health plans, face the highest level of regulatory scrutiny and must navigate the complex interplay of all these statutes.

 In conclusion, the legal standards for wellness programs are not a simple dichotomy between small and large businesses.
 They are a complex, multi-layered system where statutory jurisdiction is determined by employee numbers, and the substantive requirements are dictated by the specific design and benefits of the program.
 This necessitates a sophisticated legal analysis for any employer implementing a wellness program, to ensure that the laudable goal of improving employee health does not result in unintended legal liability.